Reubes77/NautilusSwimAcademy/README.md

 ![Homepage](assets/images/homepage_device_copy.webp)

-  1. Header contains a strong visual of a swimmer to excite the user into exploring the website.
+  1. The header contains a strong visual of a swimmer to excite the user into exploring the website.

   2. The header image leads the user to scroll to read more about the benefits of swimming.